This is an assembly of snippets about our composers gathered from various places on the web, so I take no responsibility for them!

 Gerald Finzi was born in London on July 14, 1901.
 His father was of Italian origin and his mother, German.
 His father died when he was just seven and following the outbreak of the First World War he moved to Harrogate with his mother.
-Then he moved to Painswick, Gloucestershire in 1922 where he was able to compose in tranquillity.
-But rural and musical isolation soon became oppressive and in 1926 he moved back to London.
+Rural and musical isolation soon became oppressive and in 1926 he moved back to London.

-His burgeoning career was soon thwarted by the outbreak of the Second World War, and in 1939 the Finzis moved to Ashmansworth Farm, Hampshire.
+His burgeoning career was thwarted by the outbreak of the Second World War, and in 1939 the Finzis moved to Hampshire.
 During the war years Finzi was drafted into the Ministry of War Transport and opened his house to a number of German and Czech refugees.

 For the bulk of his early career Jenkins was known as a jazz and jazz-rock musician, playing baritone and soprano saxophones, keyboards and oboe, an unusual instrument in a jazz context.
 In 1972 he joined the Canterbury progressive rock band Soft Machine.
 The group played venues including The Proms, Carnegie Hall, and the Newport Jazz Festival.